nighca/i-canvas/README.md

 ## About

-Lib for generate \& operate objects on canvas.
+Lib for generating \& operating objects on canvas.

 ## Features